AI Cybersecurity Risks in 2026: The Ultimate Guide to Data Protection

 Step 1: Establish a Clear AI Security Policy

 A robust AI security policy should define acceptable AI use, data classification levels, and approved AI tools.
+Access management is also critical, ensuring only authorized users can interact with AI systems and access sensitive data.
 Explicitly prohibit entering sensitive data into public AI.

 Step 2: Implement Technical Controls for AI Governance